The chromatic number of the plane with an interval of forbidden distances is at least 7

-\begin{prop} Let the circle $T_1(x)$ be properly 3-colored.
-Some pairs of points from $M_{1,2}$, are connected by pairwise non-intersecting polylines of multicolor $\{1,2\}$, belonging to the interior of the circle (i.e. the boundaries of regions of colors 1, 2).
-Assume that a coloring of the union of the circle and these polylines is proper.
-Then there are three points $u,v,w \in M_{12}$ that are at pairwise distances of at least 1 and are not connected to other points by polylines. \end{prop}
+\begin{prop} Let the unit disc $U_1(x)$ with the boundary $T_1(x)$ be properly 3-colored.
+Some pairs of points from $M_{12}$, are connected by pairwise non-intersecting polylines of multicolor $\{1,2\}$, belonging to the interior of the circle (i.e. the boundaries between regions of colors 1 and 2).
+Then there are three points $u,v,w \in M_{12}$ that are at pairwise distances of at least 1 and are not connected to other points from $M_{12}$ by polylines. \end{prop}

 \begin{proof} Under these conditions, a pair of points $p,q\in M_{12}$ connected by a polyline of multicolor $\{1,2\}$ is at a distance of less than 1.
+Consider a region $Q \subset U_1(x)$ of diameter less than 1, bounded by a polyline $pq$ and an arc of a circle.

-Then any circle of unit radius with center $z \in T_1(x)$ that intersects the arc $pq$ also intersects the polyline connecting these points (Fig.~\ref{circle_2col}, right).
-Thus, the arc of the circle $pq$ can be colored in one of colors 1, 2 preserving the proper coloring of the \emph{circle} $T_1(x)$.
-The points $p,q$ will cease to be bichromatic.
+Then any circle of unit radius with center $z \in U_1(x)$ that intersects $Q$ also intersects the polyline $pq$.
+Indeed, the circle $T_1(z)$ must intersect the boundary of $Q$.
+Note that $T_1(z)$ cannot intersect an arc of diameter less than 1 by two points by Observation~\ref{observ_chord}.
+If $T_1(z)$ intersects the arc $pq$ by one point, then one of the points p, q lies inside the circle and the other outside, and hence the circle intersects a polyline.
+If $T_1(z)$ does not intersect the arc $pq$, we immediately have the required.

+Thus, the whole region $Q$ can be colored in 1 or 2 preserving the proper coloring of \emph{the unit disc} $U_1(x)$.
+Let us recolor the $Q$ in the color that is adjacent to the polyline $pq$ from the outside of $Q$.
+The points $p, q$ will cease to be bichromatic.
 Repeating this operation as long as possible, we obtain a proper coloring of the circle without pairs of connected points.
 In this coloring, according to Proposition~\ref{multicol}, we will find the required triple of points. \end{proof}